gvwilson/thirdbit/_posts/2014/2014-01-07-best-practices-has-been-published.md

   Mark Plumbley,
   Ben Waugh,
   Ethan White,
-  and Paul Wilson&mdash;it was a pleasure writing with you.
+  and Paul Wilson–it was a pleasure writing with you.
 </p>